vinayhegde1990/career-notes/docs/source/Recruiters.rst

 Recruiters
 ********************

-*Some useful links to help in connecting with recruiters*
+*Useful links to help in connecting with recruiters*

 #################################################
 Contacting Recruiters via LinkedIn